groenator/iptvboss-docker/docs/xpra-beta.md

     ghcr.io/groenator/iptvboss-xpra-beta:version-tag
 ```

+## Access Xpra and launch IPTVBoss

-Open `http://your-host-ip:5454` in your browser.
+1. Open `http://your-host-ip:5454` in your browser.
+2. In the Xpra top menu, click Applications -> IPTVBoss.
+3. If needed, open Applications -> Terminal for shell access.

 ## Build locally